CloudCaptains/IamACloudCaptain/README.md

 Whether you're exploring job opportunities, seeking skilled professionals, or looking to network with like-minded individuals, "[Cloud Captain](https://t.me/CloudCaptains)" welcomes your participation:

 - **Contributors:** Job seekers interested in DevOps/Cloud roles are encouraged to add their professional details to the repository.
-Follow the guidelines in the README to include your information and become a part of our growing network of talented individuals.
+Follow the guidelines in the README.md to include your information and become a part of our growing network of talented individuals.

 - **Recruiters/Employers:** Discover potential talents and connect with individuals actively seeking opportunities in the DevOps/Cloud domain.
 Explore the profiles added by contributors to find the right fit for your team.